mfnalex/javafinder/README.md

 Finds installed Java versions on the system by looking through common paths on Windows, Linux, and macOS.

-The returned List is sorted from newest to oldest Java version, with JDKs coming JREs of the same version.
+The returned List is sorted from newest to oldest Java version, with JDKs listed before JREs of the same version.
 When ran directly with java -jar, it prints the list to STDOUT, marking the currently running java version with an asterisk (*):

 ![image](https://github.com/JEFF-Media-GbR/javafinder/assets/1122571/688efa74-8e68-4819-83d4-9d5cb7ed3e5a)